vmware/container-service-extension/docs/cse3_1/TEMPLATE_MANAGEMENT.md

 Tenants can always override the default templates via specifying their choice of revision of a template during cluster operations like `vcd cse cluster create`, `vcd cse cluster resize`, and `vcd cse node create`.
+Please note that this restriction has been removed since CSE 3.1.1.

 ### Updating Kubernetes Templates
 Service Providers can expect newer templates as updates to OS versions, Kubernetes major or minor versions, or Weave major or minor versions are made available.
 They can also expect revised templates (through a change to the